Working together for peace, justice and joy

 Grants for Social Change

-The Ministry Justice & Service (OMS) makes annual grants to various organizations engaged in service and social change.
-These organizations include First Church Ministry Teams and local, national or international non-profit agencies suggested by members of the congregation.
+The Ministry Justice & Service (J&S) makes annual grants to various organizations engaged in service and social change.
+These organizations include local, national or international non-profit agencies suggested by members of the congregation.

 The funds for these grants come from the Christmas and Easter offerings and all of the cash offerings that are contributed on Sunday morning.